Modification date: July 29, 2021

 The time has come for your company to adopt a custom software system, whether it’s a brand-new venture or automation of existing business processes.
 You have decided to go with the most reasonable and modern approach: a web-based software application run in a secure cloud.
 The next question is, how much should you spend?

 You understand that, when it comes to pricing software development, there is no quick answer.
 But there must be some kind of rule of thumb, or at least an order of magnitude to consider before you contact a development team?
 After all, you need to establish a budget somehow!
-The good news is that, while there is no universal, definitive answer, your project is likely to fall within a few somewhat common categories, unless you’re concocting something truly exotic.
+The good news is that, while there is no universal, definitive answer, your project is likely to fall within a few somewhat common categories, unless you’re you’re concocting something truly exotic.

 First, let’s look at two extreme cases: enormous undertakings and very small jobs.
 A project that can be done by a freelancer or a small group of freelancers probably shouldn’t cost more than a few thousand dollars.
 But when it comes to larger projects, things get more complicated.
 Large companies who already have their own IT teams are likely able to plan, estimate, and execute these projects on their own and will only look for outside help to augment the team.
 But small and medium businesses are usually not able to design the architecture or estimate the scope of work and will need the whole package of services, as opposed to simply hiring a certain number of engineers for a certain amount of time.
 This article is mostly intended for those small and medium businesses who will need full-service development support.